kore-signet/easycurses-rs/README.md

 # EasyCurses

 A rust crate to smooth over the pain points of working with curses.
+Because it's based on [pancurses](https://github.com/ihalila/pancurses), it works equally well with on both windows and unix computers.

+Here's a basic demo:

 ```rust
 extern crate easycurses;